senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-Looking at the code you can see that there was one scope created in addition to the surrounding global scope, but that was only because the loop body was in a block statement.
+Looking at the implementation code you can see that there was one scope created in addition to the surrounding global scope, but that was only because the loop body was in a block statement.
 If it wasn't, everything would happen in the context of the surrounding scope.
+The loop itself didn't create any additional scopes on its own.

-It's worth noting that the `i` variable is the same variable in each iteration.
+It's worth noting that because the `i` variable was defined in the outer scope, it became a single `i` shared between all iterations of the loop.
 When the first iteration runs, the `i` variable it sees is the same `i` variable seen in the second iteration.
-This changes when declaring the variable with `let`.
+This is not the case when declaring the variable with `let`.

 ## Implementation with `let`